dmtzs/SmartTerrariumR/README.md

 Here is the diagram connection about how you need to connect all components, to which pin´s, etc.
 ![](resources/Imgs/Diagrama.png)

+# Donations
-# We know this is a payment project but consider a donation for do more opensource code!!
+### We know this is a payment project but consider a donation for do more opensource code!!
 This project is not an opensource project.
 That doesn't mean we don't need any money.
 <br><br>
 Please consider a donation to help us and if we receive enough donations then we can do support for the opensource part of this application.